sandyddinh/README/README.md

     Unsplash.com
     Coolors.co
+    Fonts.Google.com
     Forbes.com

 ## Approach:

 #### Overview
 I started off by writing all of the rules and combinations for a traditional game of *Family Feud*.
-After evaluating all of the rules and time constraint, I decided to shift my idea to an original game, inspired by *Family Feud* - alas, *2020 in Rewind* came to fruition.
-I drew my wireframes with the colours blue, yellow, and orange in mind.
+After evaluating the game conditions and project time constraint, I decided to shift my idea.
+Alas, *2020 in Rewind* came to fruition.
 Upon reflecting on my game, and 2020, I decided I wanted a relaxing and happy UX so I chose a beautiful cloud background, used clean lines, and subtle styling.

 #### Wireframe